 Image Credit & Copyright: Max Rive

 Explanation: Raise your arms if you see an aurora.
 With those instructions, two nights went by with, well, clouds — mostly.
 On the third night of returning to same peaks, though, the sky not only cleared up but lit up with a spectacular auroral display.
 Arms went high in the air, patience and experience paid off, and the creative featured image was captured as a composite from three separate exposures.
 The setting is a summit of the Austnesfjorden fjord close to the town of Svolvear on the Lofoten islands in northern Norway.
 The time was early 2014.
-Although our Sun is nearing Solar Minimum and hence showing relatively little surface activity, holes in the upper corona have provided some nice auroral displays over the last few months.
+Although our Sun passed the solar minimum of its 11-year cycle only a few years ago, surface activity is picking up and already triggering more spectacular auroras here on Earth.

 Tomorrow’s picture: dueling galaxies